arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 The problem troubled the valley for many moons.
 At last, 2 tribes demanded an answer.

-1. The Wandering Archers
+#### 1. The Wandering Archers

 The Wandering archers were patient.
 They decided to walk into the fog.
 They would take a step, loose an arrow to _mark a guess_, and if the place it landed felt "solid," they would remain there awhile.

 The earliest archers fired absent rhyme or reason, caring little where their allows fell.
 But later archers learned of a better way.
 Each arrow was loosed _in relation to the last_, every new guess depending on the one before it.
 After a thousand sunrises, the archers returned with carvings of where their arrows most often came to rest - not exact carvings of the mountain, but faithful ones.
 Any single journey was noisy and uncertain, yet taken together, their paths traced the true shape of the land.
 It was slow.
 Painfully so.
 But in the limit, it did not lie.

-2. The Weavers
+#### 2. The Weavers

 The Weavers were not so patient.

 They watched the Archers dally in the fog and laughed.

-"Why walk the mountain," they cried, "when you can drape the Truth in muslin?"
+> "Why walk the mountain, when you can drape the Truth in muslin?"

 Their philosophy was simple.
 They began with a piece of plain cloth - a simple, unadorned square.
 Holding it up to the mist, they pulled it with hooks and cords.
 By adjusting the tension and the position of the hooks, they forced the simple, flat cloth to take the shape of the complex Being.
 They did not claim the cloth _was_ the Being itself - only that it was the best, simplest drape that could plausibly have cast such a shadow.